Norwich Pride: 2010s: Rise in popularity and sponsorship

-From top left: Norwich City F.C. canary mascot, Norwich Pride quilt.
-From bottom centre: Michelle Savage, Julie Bremner.
+Organisations such as anti-domestic violence charity Broken Rainbow, school advocacy charity Educate and Celebrate and trade union Unison attended the 2015 event.
+In 2016, insurance company Aviva began sponsoring Norwich Pride.
 The event in 2017 featured an LGBTQ question time involving Phyll Opoku-Gyimah and Ruth Hunt, as well as art exhibitions, fitness sessions, and performances from Jack Rose and Helen McDermott.
 Josh Elms and Jo Rust attended the 2017 event, inspiring them to found King's Lynn Pride the next year.

+From top left: Norwich City F.C. canary mascot, Norwich Pride quilt.
+Bottom right: Julie Bremner.

 The 2018 march was attended by approximately 10,000 people, and featured a "rainbow river," a fifty-metre long pride flag that was carried through the parade.
 Savage praised its "explosion of colour", including the presence of pansexual and non-binary flags.
+Other events included OUT140, a play at the Theatre Royal in which hundreds of coming out stories were told in the length of a tweet.
+A mural was created by local illustrator David Shenton for Norwich Pride, depicting 110 well-known LGBTQ individuals.

 Event organisers estimated that 10,000 people also attended the event in 2019.
+Town crier Mike Wabe performed a cry to set off the march, beginning with "Ogay, Ogay, Ogay", and ending with "God save you queens".
+His speech received over 17,000 views online.

 2020s: COVID-19 pandemic and sponsorship changes

 Norwich Pride became a registered charity in 2020.
 That year, the parade was cancelled due to the COVID-19 pandemic.
 Despite this, the march was recreated in digital form using video clips of people taking part.
 The event also adopted the progress pride flag designed by Daniel Quasar for the first time, which was projected onto the walls of Norwich Castle.
-The 2021 event was also called off due to continued safety concerns about the pandemic.
+Though in July 2021 a Norwich Pride Schools Week took place, Norwich Pride 2021 was also called off due to continued safety concerns about the pandemic.
 Instead, smaller events took place around the city, working with local venues and businesses.